harperd/boxcli/README.md

 $ go get . && go build -o box
 ```
 ##Setup
-To use BoxCLI you will need to set the BOXURL envrionment variable to the URL of your specific Box.
+To use BoxCLI you will need to set the BOXURL environment variable to the URL of your specific Box.
 It is recommended to add it to your .bashrc, .profile, .bash_profile, etc.
 ```$xslt
 export BOXURL=http://yourbox.aidbox.io
 ```